isabelsanmartin/Master-UIMP-CSIC/DEC/Simple_DEC_Analysis.md

 First we read the tree/s
 ```
-T = readTrees("simple.tre")[1]
+T = readTrees("silversword.tre")[1]
 ```

-Next, we define the burnin (the number of samples to remove before reaching stationarity)
+Next, we define the burnin (the number of samples to remove before reaching stationarity).
+We also define the number of time slices we divide the phylogeny into (for each time slice, we condition the stochastic map to the nodal ancestral states).
 ```
 burnin=0.2
 n_time_slices = 500